 - NHS Medical Services: 0-845-4647

 Is Manchester safe for a tourist?

 How safe is Manchester?
-This UK town is not very dangerous as long as you stick to the safe areas, and plenty of vacationers, international students and business workers travel here regularly.
+This UK town has a constant influx of vacationers, international students and business workers travel here regularly, making it a safe destination.
 As long as you stay aware of the busy streets and try to not walk around by yourself at night there is not much that you'll need to worry about.